Cherreads

 That was all.

-Kulapati Vedanand looked back to Ved.
+Kulapati looked back to Ved.
 His voice followed—soft, yet unshakable—like stone laid into the foundation of a temple.

-"Ved Arya.
+"Shishya Ved.
 Come with us."

 Ved's heart lurched.
 His eyes darted toward Devansh—searching for answers.